gnowoel/exphbs/docs/partials.md

 # Partials

-We can use the exposed `handlebars` object to register a partial, but it's not necessary.
-By default, all partials in `views/partials` will be registered automatically.

-For example, if there are partial files for header and footer in `views/partials` directory:
+By default, files in the `views/partials` directory will be automatically registered as partials.
+The directory can be customized with the `view partials` application setting.
+The partial names are based on the relative path from the defined directory.

+Partials can also be manually registered with the exposed `handlebars` object.

+## Autoloading

+Suppose we have two partials under `views/partials`, one for header and one for footer:

 *views/partials/header.hbs*